 As you can see, moisturizing is good for your skin and can serve multiple purposes.
 It comes down to doing it the correct way.
 Experiment with your moisturizer until you find one that suits your skin best.
 Thicker doesn't always mean better.
 If you have normal skin, you know you can get by with a lotion.
 Thicker moisturizers are more commonly needed for drier skin.
 Again, don't wait for your skin to be dry and flaky before you apply a moisturizer.
 You've already lost your skin's moisture at that point.
 Wash and rehydrate your skin, then apply your moisturizer.
 Now that you know more about moisturizing, you should be able to find a suitable routine to keep your skin healthy.

-For more information on skin care and other related health articles, take a look at the links on the next page.
+For more information on skin care and other related health articles, take a look at the links below.

 - Aetna Intelihealth.
 "Contact Dermatitis."
 (Sept.
 11, 2009)http://www.intelihealth.com/IH/ihtIH?d=dmtHealthAZ&c=211138&p=~br,IHW|~st,24479|~r,WSIHW000|~b,*|

 - American Osteopathic College of Dermatology.
 "Dry Skin (xerosis)."
 (Sept.
 12, 2009)http://www.aocd.org/skin/dermatologic_diseases/dry_skin.html

 - Bruno, Karen.
 WebMD.
 "Women's skin care for a soft body."
 (Sept.
 10, 2009)http://www.webmd.com/skin-beauty/advances-skin-care-9/moisturizer-toning-cream

 - Dr. Hauschka Skin Care.
 "7 Facts That Will Change Your Skin."
 2009.
 (Sept 23, 2009)http://www.drhauschka.com/about/7-facts/